It’s time to settle the debate once and for all: Cerave vs Cetaphil.

 Uniquely, this body lotion is made to moisturize for all 24-hours in a day to ensure that your skin is replenished all day long!

 Not to mention, this moisturizing cream is made to be used on body parts and it’s clinically proven to nourish dry skin in just a single day without making you feel oily!

 It’s important to note this Cetaphil moisturizer is hypoallergenic, non-comedogenic, has no fragrance, and paraben-free to ensure it’s safe for your skin.

-Ingredient list: Water, Glycerin, Petrolatum, Dicaprylyl Ether, Dimethicone, Glyceryl Stearate, Cetyl Alcohol, Helianthus Annuus (Sunflower) Seed Oil, PEG-30 Stearate, Tocopheryl Acetate (Vitamin E), Dimethiconol, Acrylates/C10-30 Alkyl Acrylate Crosspolymer, Benzyl Alcohol, Phenoxyethanol, Prunus Amygdalus Dulcis (Sweet Almond) Oil, Propylene Glycol, Disodium EDTA, Carbomer, Sodium Hydroxide
+Ingredient list: Water, Glycerin, Petrolatum, Dicaprylyl Ether, Dimethicone, Glyceryl Stearate, Cetyl Alcohol, Helianthus Annuus (Sunflower) Seed Oil, PEG-30 Stearate, Tocopheryl Acetate (Vitamin E), Dimethiconol, Acrylates/C10-30 Alkyl Acrylate Crosspolymer, Benzyl Alcohol, Phenoxyethanol, Prunus Amygdalus Dulcis (Sweet Almond Oil), Propylene Glycol, Disodium EDTA, Carbomer, Sodium Hydroxide, Lactic Acid

 This is overall a very promising ingredient breakdown for a moisturizing cream!